 How To Put A Leash On A Surfboard

 It seems so simple, yet when you’re learning how to put a leash on a surfboard, there are so many ways to get it wrong.
 Putting on your surfboard leash the wrong way could have significant consequences.
-If your leash somehow detaches from the surfboard and your board gets away from you, you could be put in grave danger and be forced to make a long swim back to shore.
+If your leash detaches from the surfboard and your board gets away from you, you could be in grave danger.
+And you may be forced to make a long swim back to shore.

 If you don’t learn how to put a leash on a surfboard correctly, you could also severely damage your board.
 Leashes that are installed the wrong way can lead to punctures and divots in your board that require professional fixes.
-The good news is that learning how to put a leash on a surfboard correctly is not very hard as long as you follow the simple steps laid out below.
+The good news is that learning how to put a leash on a surfboard correctly is not very hard.
+That is, as long as you follow the simple steps laid out below…

 Step 1 – The Cord & Knot

-The first step in the process of how to put on a surfboard leash is getting a small piece of parachute cord, 8 to 10 inches in length.
+The first step in the process is getting a small piece of parachute cord 8 to 10 inches in length.
 This will anchor the foldable piece of velcro and the long rubber cord that makes up a majority of the leash system.

-Fold the cord in half, then, while holding both sides of the chord, tie an overhand knot, as shown in the picture.
+Fold the cord in half.
+Then, while holding both sides of the chord, tie an overhand knot, as shown in the picture below.

-Pull the actual knot as close as you can to the ends of the cords, making sure to leave enough room so that the ends of the knot won’t slip through.
+Pull the actual knot as close as you can to the ends of the cords.
+Make sure to leave enough room so that the ends of the knot won’t slip through.

-As you can see in the picture, leave about a quarter to a half inch of the end of the cord sticking out.
+Leave about a quarter to a half inch of the end of the cord sticking out.
+(See below)

 This will allow for a large loop with a secure knot at the top.